We Welcome Your Application to Join Us!

 We’ll spend three mornings volunteering and learning about the environmental impacts of different farming practices at a sustainable coffee farm nestled in a small town surrounded by cloud forests.
 Service work will include light construction work and general maintenance or painting.
 The first two afternoons we will take an introductory Spanish class from native speakers at a local language school to become familiar with phrases and expressions that will enhance our time in Costa Rica and allow us to connect better with the people and culture.
 For the remaining two afternoons, we will hike on beautiful, well-maintained paths in cloud forest reserves.

-Days 6 & 7: Hike Cerro Chato & Volunteer at a Wildlife Refuge
+Days 6-7: Hike Past Waterfalls & Volunteer at a Wildlife Refuge

 Over the weekend, we’ll spend one day hiking the beautiful trails of the Arenal Observatory Lodge, where we’ll see hanging bridges, waterfalls, and wildlife.
 The next day, we’ll volunteer at a wildlife refuge that works to rehabilitate a number of species.
 Our work will include making toys for the animals and building or painting structures for them to play on.